In an RSF-1 cluster a service refers to a ZFS pool that is managed by the cluster. The cluster

 Creating Users

-2. Enter the Username and Password, and provide any of the additional information if required:
+Enter the Username and Password, and provide any of the additional information required:

-• List of Groups - Add the user to any available groups (optional)
+List of Groups - Add the user as a member of additional groups (optional)

 Modifying Users

-To modify a user, click on the pencil icon on the left hand side of the user list table:
+To modify a user, click the icon on the left hand side of the user list table:

 Deleting Users

-To delete a user from all cluster nodes click trash can icon and then confirm the deletion:
+To delete a user from all cluster nodes click the icon and then confirm the deletion:

 Note